nus-cs2103-AY1617S1/addressbook-level4/docs/UserGuide.md

 * `edit 1 -reset repeat start`
 * `edit 2 -reset end`

->Do note that the reset will overide the editing if done on the same line, allowing you to easily remove any parts at the end of the typing instead of continously pressing the backspace.
+>Do note that the reset will override the editing if done on the same line, allowing you to easily remove any parts at the end of the typing instead of continuously pressing the backspace.

 ### Deleting a task: `delete`
-Deletes an existing task in your task manager.
-This will remove them from the storage.
-If you want to mark them as done instead, take a look at the `done` command below. <br>
+Deletes an existing task in DearJim.
+This will remove them from the storage. <br>
 Format: `delete INDEX`
-> `INDEX` refers to the task number in the current displayed list.<br>
+> If you need to delete multiple tasks, simply key in the additional indexes.

 Example:
 * `delete 2`
+* `delete 3 5 9`

-### Clearing the task manager: `clear`
+### Clearing the task in DearJim: `clear`
-Deletes all tasks in your task manager.<br>
+Deletes all tasks in DearJim.<br>
-This process is reversible with the `undo` command.<br>
 Format: `clear`
-> `clear` allows you to `delete` all tasks with a single command!

-Example:
-* `clear`

 ### Archiving a task: `done`
-Archives a task in your task manager.
-So that you can look at all the tasks you have completed, and be proud of yourself! <br>
+Marks a task as completed and archive it in DearJim.<br>
 Format: `done INDEX`
-> Marks a task as `done` as sends it to the archive for future viewing.
-> `INDEX` refers to the task number in the current displayed list.
+> Multiple done task is also supported.

 Example:
 * `done 3`
+* `done 1 5`

 ### Undoing a command: `undo`
 Reverses the effects of the previous command, if the command is reversible.
 Helps you get out of sticky situations! <br>